robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-2-ect-theory.md

 Explanations are used to introduce new material to pupils in small sequential steps, which you will have already explored in module two.
 During an explanation, the teacher will talk through the new material and ask pupils lots of questions to check their understanding.

 Modelling accompanies an explanation to show pupils how to approach or complete a task.
 Modelling is vital during teacher explanations because it shows pupils how to do something well.
-Making this explicit through modelling supports pupils' understanding and builds their mental model of what ‘good’ looks like.
+Making this explicit through modelling supports pupils’ understanding and builds their mental model of what ‘good’ looks like.

 Listen to Claire Stoneman talk about explanations and modelling.
 Consider the following questions and record your response in your notebook: